mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-cloud-issue-connector.md

   - Incremental crawl runs every 15 minutes by default.
   - Full crawl runs daily to ensure up-to-date indexing.

-## Firewall settings (for Azure SQL Microsoft Graph connector only)
+## Firewall settings (for the Azure SQL Microsoft Graph connector only)

 For added security, you may configure IP firewall rules for your Azure SQL Server or database.
 For more information, see [IP firewall rules](https://learn.microsoft.com/en-us/azure/azure-sql/database/firewall-configure).
 Add the following client IP ranges in the firewall settings.